benhutchins/imponderous/README.md

 ```

-Imponderous is an extremely simple, straight-forward, schema-based modeling wrapper on top of a simple file-based database.
+Imponderous is an extremely simple, straight-forward, schema-based modeling wrapper on top of a document-oriented database that relies on actual files on a disk.
 It includes built-in type casting, validation, query building and more out of the box.
 It offers amazing utilities on top of simple text files giving you a powerful database alternative.

 ## Getting Started